Kensington and Richmond line of the LSWR: Competing railways

-The North and South Western Junction Railway was connected from Willesden on the London and North Western Railway to Kew, on the LSWR's Hounslow loop line, in 1853.
+The North and South Western Junction Railway (N&SWJR) was connected from Willesden on the London and North Western Railway (LNWR) to Kew, on the LSWR's Hounslow loop line, in 1853.
 It wanted to advance to Richmond, and the LSWR feared that Parliament would support that if the LSWR did nothing to facilitate the connection.
 Not wanting the N&SWJR to have its own entry to Richmond, the LSWR constructed curves at Kew and Barnes, opening in 1862, enabling the N&SWJR trains to reach Richmond over LSWR track.
 The route was very circuitous.
 Although the trains ran, this was clearly unsatisfactory and the pressure to get direct access to Richmond continued.
 The N&SWJR decided to promote its own line from Kew Bridge to Richmond; the LSWR was alarmed at this possibility and persuaded the N&SWJR that it would build such a line itself, providing connections and running powers for the N&SWJR, and the other companies that used N&SWJR track.

 The LSWR formulated a Kensington and Richmond Railway.
 It would make a six-mile line from near Kensington (Addison Road) station on the West London Railway, through Shepherd's Bush and Hammersmith, and the N&SWJR would join it south of Acton; the line would cross the River Thames on a new bridge and run to a separate terminus alongside the existing Richmond station.
 By running the line to a terminal station, the LSWR intended to restrict the incursion of rival railways to Richmond only, and discourage the granting of running powers to go further west.